catseye/Samovar/README.md

 [Hoare logic]: https://en.wikipedia.org/wiki/Hoare_logic

-### TODO

-*   Output scenarios to JSON.
-*   Take AST code from SixtyPical or ALPACA (or try to do better, perhaps with named tuples, but this is probably madness and not at all worth doing)

 ### TODO for v0.3

 *   Consider what it would take to add a predicate that evaluates to whether